Dewoitine D.520: Additional prototypes

-During 1939, the first prototype was followed be two further examples: the D.520-02 and the 03, these were first flown on 9 January 1939 and 5 May 1939, respectively.
+During 1939, the first prototype was followed by two further examples: the D.520-02 and the 03, these were first flown on 9 January 1939 and 5 May 1939, respectively.
 The major differences between the first prototype and the second and third were the adoption of a new sliding canopy, the fitting of a re-designed and larger tail unit, and longer Oleo-manufactured undercarriage legs; they also omitted the Handley Page slats fitted to the outer wings on 01.

 These prototypes were also armed with a single 20 mm Hispano-Suiza HS.9 cannon with the barrel was in a sleeve between the cylinder banks and fired through the propeller spinner. and a pair of MAC 1934 7.5 mm machine guns, each initially with 300 rounds per gun, housed in small pods under the wing.
 The third prototype also introduced a small tailwheel instead of the original skid.
 The second prototype was later fitted with a Hispano-Suiza 12Y-31 engine and achieved a maximum speed of 550 km/h and reached 8000 m in 12 minutes 53 seconds.

 In response to Belgian interest in the D.520, who were at one stage preparing to negotiate for a licence to produce the type, several evaluation flights of the third prototype were flown by Belgian test pilot Captain Arendt.
 During late September 1939, CEMA took charge of the third prototype to conduct armament trials.
 Overall, flight tests had proceeded successfully, and resulted in the issuing of a contract in March 1939 for 200 production machines to be powered by the newer -31 engine (later replaced by the -45).
 A contract for an additional 600 aircraft was issued in June, albeit reduced to 510 in July 1939.